gsarig/ootb-openstreetmap/readme.txt

 == Screenshots ==

+1. Adding markers and rich content
+2. Using the place search to throw multiple markers in a row by typing keyword and double+enter (no mouse)
-1. The map editing screen
+3. The map editing screen
-2. Map behavior options
+4. Map behavior options
-3. Adding a marker
+5. Adding a marker
-4. Using custom markers
+6. Using custom markers
+7. Place search

 == Upgrade Notice ==
 = 1.0 =